 The Government recognises there is a critical shortage of suitably qualified managers and has devised – with business leaders, universities and the Chartered Management Institute (CMI) – a Chartered Manager degree apprenticeship scheme.
 It is a nationally recognised qualification which has recently been launched by the Government, supported by both employers and the Chartered Management Institute (CMI), offering a different route to gain your management degree.

 You have the opportunity to go to university at the same time as working in the career of your choice.
-There is significant Government funding available meaning, with the support of your employing organisation, you can gain a BA (Hons) Business Leadership and Management through the degree apprenticeship scheme on a day-release arrangement over three years, without incurring any tuition fee debt.
+There is significant Government funding available meaning, with the support of your employing organisation, you can gain a BA (Hons) Business Leadership and Management through the degree apprenticeship scheme without incurring any tuition fee debt.

 You will acquire knowledge of the latest business practices alongside the practical skills you will be gaining through your degree apprenticeship.